 In brief, myocardial dysfunction related to endurance activities most commonly affects RV function.
 While recovery appears to occur within 1 month following participation, there remains the possibility that the process of repair may result in chronic subclinical myocardial fibrosis with a risk of resultant complications.References

 - La Gerche A, et al. Heart.
 2008;94:860-6.

 - La Gerche A, et al. Med Sci Sports Exerc.
 2011;43:974-81.

 To listen to an interview with André La Gerche, MBBS, PhD, about ultra-endurance exercise and cardiac adaptations, visit youtube.cswnews.org.
 The interview was conducted by Robert A. Vogel, MD.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Exercise, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Exercise, Sports and Exercise and Imaging

 Keywords: Athletes, Neoplasms, Follow-Up Studies, Sports, Risk Factors, Biological Processes, Troponin I, Middle Aged, Ventricular Remodeling, Obesity, Heart Ventricles, Diabetes Mellitus, Natriuretic Peptide, Brain, Swimming, Echocardiography, Atrial Flutter